the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 - Organization and Preparation is a challenge, since currently no standardized formats exist.
 - Expectation management of students.
 - Language barriers.
 This can range from the use of technical jargon up to the disparities of you teaching in a foreign language.
 - Setting up a feedback loop.
-You want to improve from your workshop experinces
+You want to improve from your workshop experiences
 - staying up-to-date